-ZPNR Permitted - Zoning Permit Not Required ZP Permitted With Zoning Permit (from Zoning Enforcement Officer) SPA Permitted With Site Plan Approval (from Zoning Commission) Permitted With Site Plan Approval (from Zoning Commission) SUP Permitted With Special Use Permit Approval (from Zoning Permitted With Special Use Permit Approval (from Zoning Commission) Х Not Permitted In This District
+ZPNR Permitted - Zoning Permit Not Required ZP Permitted With Zoning Permit (from Zoning Enforcement Officer) SPA Permitted With Site Plan Approval (from Zoning Commission) SUP Permitted With Special Use Permit Approval (from Zoning Commission) x Not Permitted In This District

-Α. Residential Residential A Residential A-1 Residential A-2 1.
+А. Residential Residential A Residential A-1 Residential A-2 1.
 One single-family detached dwelling per lot except no lot shall be occupied for residential purposes unless it has the required frontage on a Town-approved or State-approved street ZP ZP ZP 2.
 Two-family building provided there shall be at least 80,000 square feet of contiguous buildable area and at least 300 feet of frontage х ZP ZP 3.
-Age-restricted housing subject to the requirements of Section 6.5 of these Regulations x SUP SUP 4.
-Open Space Subdivision subject to the requirements of Section 6.6 of these Regulations and Section 213-62 of the Somers Subdivision Regulations х Approval By Planning Commission Approval By Planning Commission В. Open Space 1.
+Age-restricted housing subject to the requirements of Section 6.5 of these Regulations х SUP SUP 4.
+Open Space Subdivision subject to the requirements of Section 6.6 of these Regulations and Section 213-62 of the Somers Subdivision Regulations х Approval By Planning Commission Approval By Planning Commission в.
+Open Space 1.
 Open space ZPNR ZPNR ZPNR 2.
-Parks and playgrounds SUP SUP SUP C. Agricultural 1.
+Parks and playgrounds SUP SUP SUP с.
+Agricultural 1.
 Farm / agriculture ZPNR ZPNR ZPNR 2.
 Water harvesting for commercial purposes SUP SUP SUP 3.
-Commercial horse farm subject to the requirements of Section 6.3.B of these Regulations х SUP x 4.
-Greenhouse operations and nurseries provided that any on- premises sales are limited to products raised on the premises х SUP x 5.
-Winery on a parcel of 10 acres or more subject to the requirements of Section 6.12 of these Regulations × sup × 6.
-Brewery / distillery subject to the requirements of Section- 6.12 of these Regulations- × SUP ×
+Commercial horse farm subject to the requirements of Section 6.3.B of these Regulations Х SUP x 4.
+Greenhouse operations and nurseries provided that any on- premises sales are limited to products raised on the premises х SUP x

 D. Institutional Residential A Residential A-1 Residential A-2 1.
 Convalescent or nursing home or home for the aged x SUP SUP 2.
 Place of worship or religious institution SUP SUP SUP 3.
 Non-profit institution x SUP SUP 4.
 Private museum x SUP SUP 5.
 Governmental uses and public service uses such as firehouse, library, etc. SUP SUP SUP 6.
 Public or private school (not including business or trade schools), nursery, dancing school or riding school, conservatory for music or other arts x SUP SUP Ε. Recreational 1.
-Golf course or country club x SUP x 2.
-Public or quasi-public camp provided a minimum boundary buffer of 50 feet shall be provided to camping areas x SUP x 3.
-Membership club, outdoor recreation provided the property shall contain at least 400 square feet of land per member x SUP х 4.
+Golf course or country club x SUP х 2.
+Golf center x SUP х 3.
+Public or quasi-public camp provided a minimum boundary buffer of 50 feet shall be provided to camping areas x SUP х 4.
+Membership club, outdoor recreation provided the property shall contain at least 400 square feet of land per member x SUP x 5.
 Commercial swimming club x SUP х F. Utility / Infrastructure 1.
 Public utility lines, substations and buildings in accordance with Section 6.10 of these Regulations SUP SUP SUP 2.
 Wireless telecommunications in accordance with Section 8.3 of these Regulations x See Section 8.3 See Section 8.3 G. Other 1.
 Cemetery provided a minimum boundary buffer of 20 feet shall be provided to burial plots. x SUP SUP 2.
 Adaptive re-use of an existing structure on a State highway in accordance with Section 6.7 of these Regulations x SUP SUP